ArtArtArtArt/KMSVault/1EvergreenNotes/cpu usage of a singel application.md

+# cpu usage of a singel application

+[https://youtu.be/WKs685H6uOQ](https://youtu.be/WKs685H6uOQ)

+**Check for 17:33 check cpu usage of an application**

 ---
-status: ⚙️
+status: #🌱
-tags:
+tags: #programming/tricks #MOCsuggestion/general_programming_knowledge
- - programming/tricks
----

-[https://youtu.be/WKs685H6uOQ](https://youtu.be/WKs685H6uOQ)

-Check for 17:33 check cpu usage of an application
+related: